Samuel Hill: Peace Arch

-The Peace Arch, where today's Interstate 5 highway crosses the U.S.–Canada border, celebrates peaceful relations and the open border between the two nations.
+The Peace Arch—where today's Interstate 5 highway crosses the U.S.–Canada border between Blaine, Washington, and Surrey, British Columbia—celebrates peaceful relations and the open border between the two nations.

 Minneapolis Athenaeum

 Hill served for a time as vice president of the Minneapolis Athenaeum, a private subscription library, and recruited George Putnam as its librarian in 1884.
 In 1907, he donated a collection of Chinese prints.
 He eventually acquired all the stock of the Athenaeum Company, which he donated to the public Minneapolis Foundation.

 Politics

 Hill identified as a Republican and at times was active in the party.
 He disliked Teddy Roosevelt's trust-busting and thought that William Howard Taft was such a disastrous choice for president that he openly endorsed William Jennings Bryan in 1908, and Woodrow Wilson in 1912 and 1916.
 He eventually came to oppose Wilson some time after the end of World War I.

 He was generally ill-disposed toward labor unions.